Special Program Registration Procedures

 The Open University program allows for enrollment in individual Cal State East Bay undergraduate and graduate classes, on a space-available basis, without the formal University admission process.
 Registration is easy and the fees are assessed per unit, whether you are a California resident, out-of-state student, or international visitor.
-Visit Open University for more information, including enrollment fees, and complete the Open University Application Form to participate.
+Visit Open University for more information, including enrollment fees, and the link to the online application.
+The application must be completed by the deadline for each term of attendance in the Open University program.
 Students who are matriculated in a degree program at Cal State East Bay are not permitted to take classes through Open University.

 For more information and course credit limits, see the University Catalog.

 Students may audit a class but not be responsible for exams or term papers.
 Once enrolled in a course, a student may request to attend as an auditor.
 An auditor pays the same fees and enjoys the same instructional privileges as a student enrolled for credit, but is not responsible for exams or term papers.
 Regular class attendance is expected.
 To audit a class, you must obtain permission from the instructor of the course and use the Request for Audit Grade Form (pdf).
 For complete details and policies regarding course audits, see the University Catalog.

 Over Sixty Program